 Chiropractic cranial approaches are fundamentally different from osteopathic craniosacral approaches.
-Chiropractic approaches, like SOT or Applied Kinesiology, don’t regard the craniosacral cycle as a focus of treatment.
-Chiropractic cranial is more focused on adjusting bones, reflex points, and other ideas that are not a part of osteopathic craniosacral.
+Like SOT or Applied Kinesiology, chiropractic approaches don’t regard the craniosacral cycle as a focus of treatment.
+Instead, Chiropractic cranial is more focused on adjusting bones, reflex points, and other ideas that are not a part of osteopathic craniosacral.

 Hancock studied and used osteopathic cranial approaches.
-He was focused on Sutherland’s SBS patterns, axes of movement, and the craniosacral cycle.
-He evaluated the cranial motion actively and passively.
-Passively, he would palpate the cranial rhythmic impulses to evaluate imbalances and restrictions.
-Actively, he would often take the head in his favorite fronto-occipital hold.
+He focused on Sutherland’s SBS patterns, axes of movement, and the craniosacral cycle.
+With that perspective, He evaluated the cranial motion actively and passively.
+Passively, he would palpate the cranial rhythmic impulses to assess imbalances and restrictions.
+Actively, he would often grip the head in his favorite fronto-occipital hold.
 He would then take the cranium through SBS patterns, like torsion or side bend, to evaluate the quality and range of motion.

 Hancock was a systems-type thinker.
 He was an Information Technology professional before he became a doctor.
-He believed that craniosacral work needed to more directly help solve the sort of problems that people complained about every day.
+Expanding the work, he believed that craniosacral work needed to more directly help solve the sort of problems that people complained about every day.
 Low back pain.
 Neck and shoulder tension.
 Restricted stretching.
 These translated into bodywork concepts.
 Postural distortions.
 Tilted pelvis.
 Trigger points.
 Subluxations.
 Cranial lesions.

 In the beginning, Hancock developed what he would later call CranioStructural Techniques.
 They were a firmer, more direct approach to releasing restrictions in the craniosacral system.
-This was very different from the popular work of Upledger.
+This approach was very different from the more famous work of Upledger.

-These techniques were aimed at releasing craniosacral restrictions that perpetuated musculoskeletal problems.
-The release of the lower lambdoidal suture, for example, released restrictions in the adductor magnus muscle.
+These techniques aimed at releasing craniosacral restrictions that perpetuated musculoskeletal problems.
+For example, the release of the lower lambdoidal suture released restrictions in the adductor magnus muscle.
 His mapping has evolved over the years, and his later texts vary somewhat from the earlier texts.

-These techniques are surprising in their ability to change posture and movement patterns immediately.
+These techniques are surprising in their ability to immediately change posture and movement patterns.
 Patients often are surprised that their back or foot feels better, even though the work was on their head.
 Even practitioners who do this work are pleasantly surprised by how it solves problems that seem resistant to change.

 Still, Hancock had a problem.
 His releases did not provide the lasting changes that he wanted.
 He tried things like holding the cranium longer or using firmer pressure.
-He found that he could provide more than soft tissue changes with his structural releases.
+Moreover, he found he could provide more than soft tissue changes with his structural releases.

 Structural releases did more than release the temporary binding of joints.
 The structural releases created changes in the shape and length of membranes and even the shape of osseous structures.
-I often compare this to the difference in rearranging the house and remodeling the house.
-Structural release changes the possibilities of movement and, with that, the possibilities of self-correction.
+I often compare this to the difference between rearranging the house and remodeling the house.
+Structural release changes the possibilities of movement and, with that, the opportunities for self-correction.

 Hancock also developed his Master Release Technique.
-Using a specific walkthrough of techniques, on the central SBS mechanism, in a specific combination, and using a specific hand-hold, you can make global posture and movement changes.
+Using a specific walkthrough of techniques on the central SBS mechanism, you can make global posture and movement changes in the body.
 It was amazingly effective in my practice.
-This was combined with other structural releases and testing in a protocol.
+He combined this with other structural releases and testing in a protocol.

 This work was ground-breaking.
 A colleague of his said that it was like Rolfing the head.
 So, Hancock called it CranioStructural Integration.

-Like most other craniosacral techniques, the subtleties of the work eventually leads to some energetic or somatoemotional concepts.
+Like most other craniosacral techniques, the work’s subtleties eventually lead to some energetic or somatoemotional concepts.
 Hancock integrated the regulation of chakras and meridians into his technique.
 Also, he found that certain emotional states influenced craniosacral patterns.

-His background in Applied Kinesiology had a lot of influence and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
-His course focused on helping clients deal with badly fit eyeglasses, inappropriate shoes, unhelpful attitudes, even fabrics that created problems.
+Applied Kinesiology had a lot of influence, and Hancock created an adjunct to his courses to deal with environmental factors like shoes and eyeglasses.
+His course focused on helping clients deal with badly fit eyeglasses, inappropriate shoes, unhelpful attitudes, and even fabrics that created problems.